 Mr. Bhabha was interviewed by C-SPAN concerning the retirement of Justice Kennedy and recently discussed significant moments in the 2018 Term.
 He has also discussed his work in this special report in The National Law Journal, when the practice was named to The NLJ Appellate Hot List for the 11th consecutive year.

 Recordings of Mr. Bhabha’s oral arguments are available here.

 Mr. Bhabha is a member of the National Association of College and University Attorneys (NACUA).
 In addition, he is a member of the Edward Coke Appellate Inn of Court, the Legal Advisory Counsel for the Presidents’ Alliance on Higher Education and Immigration, and the Supreme Court and Appellate Advisory Board of the MacArthur Justice Center.

-Mr. Bhabha received his A.B., magna cum laude, from Harvard College in 2004.
-He received his J.D. in 2009, magna cum laude, from Harvard Law School, where he served as an articles editor on the Harvard Law Review and was a member of the winning team of the Ames Moot Court competition.
-Mr. Bhabha clerked for Judge Merrick B. Garland of the United States Court of Appeals for the D.C.
-Circuit and Justice Anthony M. Kennedy of the United States Supreme Court.
-Mr. Bhabha previously worked in the Criminal Appellate section of the Department of Justice.
-While working at the Department of Justice, Mr. Bhabha presented three oral arguments in the United States Courts of Appeals and filed numerous briefs and oppositions to petitions for certiorari.
+Mr. Bhabha received his AB, magna cum laude, from Harvard College in 2004.
+He received his JD in 2009, magna cum laude, from Harvard Law School, where he served as an articles editor on the Harvard Law Review and was a member of the winning team of the Ames Moot Court competition.
+Mr. Bhabha clerked for Judge Merrick B. Garland of the United States Court of Appeals for the DC Circuit and Justice Anthony M. Kennedy of the United States Supreme Court.
+Mr. Bhabha previously worked in the Criminal Appellate section of the Department of Justice, where he presented three oral arguments in the United States Courts of Appeals and filed numerous briefs and oppositions to petitions for certiorari.
 Mr. Bhabha was also previously an associate at the Boston Consulting Group.